This outcome proves what we've known all along: that the FCC chose the right legal path to defend our internet freedom.

 The people have spoken, the courts have spoken and this should be the last word on Net Neutrality.
 The companies and Congress should listen to the will of the people, follow the law and let the FCC do its job.

-But if and when opponents of the open internet try to take their case to Congress or the Supreme Court, we remain committed to continuing the fight alongside the millions of Americans who are dedicated to preserving an internet that’s open to everyone.
+But if and when opponents of the open internet try to take their case to Congress or the Supreme Court, we remain committed to continuing the fight alongside the millions of people in the United States who are dedicated to preserving an internet that’s open to everyone.

 Now it's time to take the fight for a universal, affordable and open internet to the next level.